Take a look inside 7 images

 The YouTube Kids interface feels designed for young kids, and the majority of featured content is aimed at that group.
 The layout is whimsical and fun, with extra-big buttons making it easy for kids to play and pause.
 Simple icons help kids easily understand broad categories for the videos they'll find.
 Though on YouTube itself, the Recommended videos area can get dicey, it's a great feature on this platform.
 After only a few video views, kids get a custom list of related videos that improves as kids view more content.
 There's a vast selection of videos available that are both entertaining and educational.

 Generally, the content is appropriate, but educators still need to monitor the usage since the filters aren't foolproof.
 While the bulk of the content that most kids will encounter isn't problematic, the app has drawn controversy in the past for including some clearly inappropriate videos and ads (with nudity, alcohol, and profanity).
 YouTube's curation process isn't perfect (details of how titles are curated are slim; publicly, Google says it's "a mix of automated analysis and user input"), so adult oversight is key.
 Some of the content will have commercialism embedded within, and ads may still pop up during video viewing.
 And importantly, though there's lots of good-quality, educational content available, there's also lots of poor-quality content, as well as content that just isn't right for the classroom.
-So, to really feel confident that your students won't run into anything you don't want them to, you have to use the safelist feature.
+So, to really feel confident that your students won't run into anything you don't want them to, you have to use the safelist feature, which will let you curate from YouTube Kids and YouTube itself.
 While it's great to have, it also puts a burden on adults who are hoping to let their kids watch and explore in a safe space.